 Example: The minister is a gifted demagogue with particular skill in manipulating the press.

-Example: There are many doom and gloom merchants who denigrate their own country.
+Example: Many doom and gloom merchants denigrate their own country.

 Example: It is a didactic novel that set out to expose social injustice.

 - Disparate /ˈdɪsp(ə)rət/: of a distinct kind

 Time to take a breather!
 You’re almost there!
 Let’s quickly finish up our list of 50 difficult words with meanings!